Whisperrr/SensitivityRandomizer/README.md

 _Spread_ determines how crazy you want your curve to look.
 Small spread values result in small deviations around the baseline, while large spread values result in large/fast deviations.
 I'll be tweaking this in the future, but for now, I keep it at **0.6**.

-_Smoothing_ (added in v0.3 and different to the *Smooth* value mentioned above) determines, well, how smooth you'd like your randomization to be (given that you choose a *smooth* graph rather than *step-like*).
+_Smoothing_ (added in v0.3) determines, well, how smooth you'd like your randomization to be (given that you choose a *smooth* graph rather than *step-like*).
 The smoothing parameter can take on several values:

 * 0: No smoothing performed (interesting option to say the least)
 * 1: Low amount of smoothing